sageserpent-open/kineticMerge/README.md

 collisions using rolling polynomial hashing; that has been since fixed.
 The fact that the bug was latent in the code for so long is a testament to the collision resistance of Rabin fingerprinting!

+For an even longer time, this project used the [fingertree implementation](https://codeberg.org/sciss/FingerTree) as a vital part of `MatchesAndTheirSections`.
+It was a performant and robust way of dealing with interval testing, as well as a nice example of a pure-functional core fingertree implementation with various front-end APIs.
+At time of writing, the APIs are a bit rough-and-ready, but it did the job well.
+It was eventually swapped put for an LLM-rolled treap implementation, but it still pulled in as a test dependency so that the treap implementation can be validated against it as a reference.

 ## Design Documents

 - [Job Description](./documents/designNotes/jobDescription.md)